Adaptation to natural disasters (floods, hurricanes etc.)

 - As a note: Hurricane Sandy, in 2012, caused destructions in New York City mainly due to its storm surge (local sea level rise during the hurricane, making the sea go inland and cause floods).
 Hurricane Ida, in 2021, caused destructions mainly due to its intense rainfall that overwhelmed the sewers, leading to pluvial flooding.
 Adaptation policies to both phenomena are different.
 See for instance here for an analysis.

-Adaptation to natural disasters
+Adaptation to extreme events

 Download the slides here